NavkiranKaur/ParkingEaze/README.md

 - Pin can be connected vice versa but make sure coil pair pins goes with the pair on the driver ,not interchanging if connecting a pair both pins to be connected to other driver pair itself.
 Don’t connect the pin in the pairs differently.

-This[tutorial](https://www.rototron.info/raspberry-pi-stepper-motor-tutorial/) can also help you in depth with the required specifications.
+This [tutorial](https://www.rototron.info/raspberry-pi-stepper-motor-tutorial/) can also help you in depth with the required specifications.

 --My breadboard design in the fritzing
 ![capture](https://raw.githubusercontent.com/NavkiranKaur/ParkingEaze/master/images/breadboard_final.png)